Sojourn (American Horror Story): Plot

 Michael Langdon is shocked in horror as he finds the charred corpses of the executed Ariel Augustus, Baldwin Pennypacker, and Miriam Mead.
 He is confronted by Cordelia Goode who declares the victory of the witches but insists that Michael still has the capacity for good.
-Michael dismisses her, who vows revenge on Cordelia and threatens to kill every witch of the coven.
+Michael dismisses her: he vows revenge on Cordelia and threatens to kill every witch of the coven.

 Wandering into the wilderness, the distressed Michael begs his Father for guidance, and after four days, he receives visions of conflicting angelic and infernal natures.
 Weakened, he stumbles across a Satanic church where the High Priestess, Hannah Putt, berates her fellow worshippers for their unimpressive feats of sin, believing that the world must become significantly wicked to encourage the arrival of the Antichrist.
 A member of the congregation, Madelyn Lurch, takes pity on Michael, observing that he is malnourished and lost, and takes him to her home where she claims to have everything she wants due to her contract with Satan.
 Michael mocks her for her views and she attempts to kill him until he presents his Mark of the Beast, proving himself as the Antichrist.
 Back at the church, just before Hannah performs a human sacrifice, Madelyn interrupts and presents Michael, who confirms his identity and is hailed by the congregation.
 Michael proceeds to kill the two people offered up for sacrifice.

 The congregation hosts a dinner for Michael who admits that he has no plan for bringing about the Apocalypse.
 Madelyn offers her services to him, but Michael tells her he only desires Mead's resurrection.
 Madelyn takes Michael to a robotics company run by two cocaine-addicted Satanists, Jeff Pfister, Mutt Nutter, and their assistant Wilhemina Venable.
 Michael is mocked by Jeff and Mutt at first, but upon displaying his powers, Jeff and Mutt pledge themselves to him, and they are tasked with recreating Mead as an android, which they accomplish.